minnojs/minno-time/resources/tutorials/hello.md

 ]
 ```

-This stimulus displays the words "Hello world" at the center of the player canvas.
+This stimulus displays the words "Hello world" at the center of the player's canvas.

 Stimulus objects hold a [`media`](./API.md#media) object to display, and relevant data regarding how to display it.
 This particular stimulus sets the style for the media using the `css` property.
 [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) is the language used by browsers to describe styles.
 Using the stimulus `css` property we can control css in any way we want.
 In this case we use the css object to set the *font size* and *color* of the stimulus.